jlento/config/README.md

 ===================================

-In general, I just clone this repository to `~/github/jlento/config`, and then make soft links to HOME.
+In general, I just clone this repository to `~/github/jlento/config`, and then make soft links in HOME.

 Spacemacs
 -----------